 2. Cumin and fennel, include these spices to enhance digestion

 3. Gentle Meditation to reduce fatigue and heavy energy

 4. Reduce meat and dairy for at least 1 month

 5. Go to bed before midnight, wake up no later than 7.30am

-If you are curious to know more about your individual dosha (body type), and/or imbalances and what you can do to reduce stomach bloating, constipation, sluggishness, acidity, restlessness or any other lifestyle imbalance, feel free to email me and ask me a question related to how you feel.
-From here you can book an online Ayurveda health consultation (Skype), or book one directly with me on one of my Retreats.
-You can also reach me when I run an Ayurveda Workshop in your area.
+If you are curious to know more about your individual dosha (body type), and/or imbalances and what you can do to reduce stomach bloating, constipation, sluggishness, acidity, mucus or any other lifestyle imbalance, feel free to email me and ask me a question related to how you feel.
+You can also book an online Ayurveda health consultation .
+The offer of 10% discount from any of my Ayurveda packages are available until Friday.